Crafter-feng/smartssh-smba/README.md

 ### SSH port forwarding

 - Open the Command Palette (usually `F1` or `Ctrl+Shift+P`).
-- Select the command `SmartSSH: SSH Port Forwarding`.
+- Select the command `SmartSSH-SMBA: SSH Port Forwarding`.
 - Select a forwarding type from: `Local to remote` (-L), `Local to remote` (-R), `SOCKS` (-D), `Recently used` (if exists saved arguments).
 - Enter the required parameters on request.
 - (Optionally) You can save your selections for faster port forwarding in the future.

 ![Demo Open connection from list](./images/port_forwarding.gif)

+### SMB path mapping

+Configure SMB mapping, and the extension will automatically map your local workspace path to the corresponding path on the remote server.
+For example:

+- Local path: `C:\Projects\MyApp`
+- Remote path: `/home/user/projects/myapp`

+When you open an SSH connection from your local workspace, the extension will automatically switch to the corresponding directory on the remote server.

 To add a server, see Settings section.